A new probabilistic model for optimal frames in erasure's recovery: Abstract

 \section{Abstract}

-In this paper we introduce a new probabilistic model for optimizing erasures occurring in data transmission using Parseval frames and a sequence of Bernoulli random variables associated to the channels of the transmission.
-We establish several results characterizing the optimal Parseval frames for our model.
-We show also that compared to existing models \cite{holmes2004optimal,casazza2003equal,leng2013probability,li2018frame}, our model gives better performance.
+In this paper we introduce a new probabilistic model for modeling occurrence of erasures in a data transmission.
+This new model uses a sequence of Bernoulli random variables to model the channels of transmission and Parseval frames to encode transmitted data.
+Our model gives insights on the probabilistic properties of the channels and allows us to find optimal Parseval frames that minimize the lost of data in the worst one erasures cases.
+We show also that compared to existing models \cite{holmes2004optimal,casazza2003equal,leng2013probability,li2018frame}, our optimal Parseval frames give better performance for recovering transmitted data.